icnivad/Picalytics/README.rst

 Tests
 =====

 I like tests.
 Tests are good.
 To run tests, go to the pix directory, and run the command 'python manage.py test --verbosity 2 craigalytics'.
-Currently I have one test, which is not particularly useful, but someday my tests will grow and mature into good, decent, grown-up tests that do what they are supposed to.
-I think having one test is better than zero tests.
-If you would like to add more tests I will love you forever.
-Also, if you create a test fixture, I will love you forever again.
+Currently I have one test, which is not particularly useful, but it's a start.
+Feel free to add more tests and/or include some fixtures.
 I use high verbosity because I get bored waiting for the database to be set up, so I like to see something get printed while I'm waiting.

 =====
 To Do